loverajoel/jstips/README.md

 // general syntax for fat arrow functions param => expression

-// may also be written with parantheses
+// may also be written with parentheses
 // parentheses are required on multiple params
 (param1 [, param2]) => expression